Depart from the U.S.

 hotel in Cortina d'Ampezzo to advise staff of the delay, and they will pass

 your message along to your VBT Trip Leaders.
-In case of delays, also please see
+In the event of delays, also

-page 3 of your Final Travel Booklet entitled “For Travel-Related Emergencies.”
-VBT highly recommends flying to Italy
+please see page 3 of “For Travel-Related Emergencies.”
+VBT highly recommends

 at least one day before the tour begins.
 This allows you to rest and recover